ldfaiztt/Data-mining/Link analysis/Readme.md

 **pagerank.r** implements the solutions for Q1-Q3 in R.

 4) Consider the link graph below.
 Construct the link matrix L based on the HITS algorithm.
 Then, begin by assuming the hubbiness of each node is 1; that is, the vector h is (the transpose of) [1,1,1,1].
-Compute an estimate of the authority vector a=LTh, and normalize a by dividing all values so the largest value is 1.
-Compute an estimate of the hubbiness vector h=La, and normalize h by dividing all values so the largest value is 1.
+Compute an estimate of the authority vector a = LTh, and normalize a by dividing all values so the largest value is 1.
+Compute an estimate of the hubbiness vector h = La, and normalize h by dividing all values so the largest value is 1.
 Repeat the steps.
 Identify the final estimates. **Output**: pagerank4.py

 ![pagerank4.jpg](https://github.com/shngli/Data-mining/blob/master/Link%20analysis/pagerank4.jpg)